2.1.6. Streaming

 ../../../_images/tcp_client.png

-The created wav file can be read or viewed in Audacity:
+The created wav file can be read or viewed in Audacity or another program that supports WAV file type:

 ../../../_images/audacity.png